 The next phase of activity is the commencement of the strategically important £150m Winter Gardens mixed use development.
 This will redevelop an iconic but long-underutilised site in the centre of Bournemouth and will be one of the largest developments on the south cost.
 In concept development currently is a further £150m+ site delivering an HQ office, residential, commercial and cap parking on the Cotlands and York Road sites in the Lansdowne Quarter of the town.

-An initial tranche of seventeen joint developments were identified at the outset, with a total gross development value of c£500m, with the potential to add further sites and activity as opportunity arises.
-An example is demonstrated at the Winter Gardens where both partners have purchased the last piece of land to unlock and enable comprehensive redevelopment.
+An initial tranche of seventeen joint developments were identified at the outset of the venture, with a total gross development value of circa £500m, with the potential to add further sites and activity as opportunity arises.
+The Winter Gardens scheme is a good example of where both partners have purchased the last piece of land to unlock and enable comprehensive redevelopment.
 The Joint Venture is further evaluating additional sites in the wider area.

 Benefits to the Council